kkyamada/bert-rbp/README.md

 	--num_node 1 \
 	--rbp_name $RBP
 ```
-The results of analysis will be exported to the `$PRED_PATH`.
+The results of the analysis will be exported to the `$PRED_PATH`.
 To visualize the results, follow the instruction in the `visualization.ipynb` file.
-When you further conduct detailed analysis, replace the `--do_analyze_rnastructure` to `--do_analyze_rnastructure_specific`.
+When you further conduct detailed analysis, replace the `--do_analyze_rnastructure` with `--do_analyze_rnastructure_specific`.

 # 5. Citations
 If you used BERT-RBP in your research, please cite the following paper.